charliewhitfield/asteroid_importer/README.md

 is here and we just need to skip "Revise Proper Orbits" step???)

 ### Source Files ###
-astdys files https://newton.spacedys.com/astdys/ (comments are mostly copied) Proper elements: all.syn		Numbered and multiopposition asteroids; the catalog contains the
+(Sorry, formatting here is all messed up.
+I'll fix for release...) astdys files https://newton.spacedys.com/astdys/ (comments are mostly copied) Proper elements: all.syn		Numbered and multiopposition asteroids; the catalog contains the